 Oregon’s Mt.
-Hood has North America’s ski season that never ends.
+Hood hosts North America’s ski season that never ends.
 Winter melds into spring, which shifts into summer — all with skiing on the slopes of Mt.
 Hood.

 Timberline Lodge runs the longest ski and snowboard season in North America.
 The resort runs lifts daily through Labor Day and for weekend fall skiing in September and October when the conditions permit.
 During spring, operations transition off the lower mountain and up to Magic Mile and Palmer chairlifts.
 Palmer Chairlift tops out at 8,540 feet on Mt.
-Hood, far above tree line.
-Usually by Memorial Day, only those two lifts remain open to access the slopes.
+Hood, far above treeline.
+Usually, by Memorial Day, only those two lifts remain open to access the slopes.

-Timberline also runs camps during the summer season.
-The three- to six-day camps target performance, masters, families, and freestyle.
+Timberline also runs skiing camps during the summer season.
+The three- to six-day camps target performance, masters, families and freestyle.
 Most are scheduled mid-June through July.
 Some, such as the family camps, are designed to include kids.

 Mt.
 Hood Meadows, 67 miles east of Portland, runs the second-longest season on Mt.
 Hood.
 The resort plans to operate daily through April 22 and then weekends only through closing day, May 12, 2018.
 The number and selection of lifts vary depending on weather and visitation.
 After the first week of April, the number of lifts often reduces midweek.
 The ski area added 8 miles of new trails for the summer of 2021, connecting the ski area base with the existing trails and adding more hiking experiences.

 “We’re blessed with a cornucopia of nature and these new trails provide a more personal connection with the mountain environment, says Meadows’ Dave Tragethon.